odextrs/dotfiles/README.md

 !!
 CONFIGURE YOUR MONITOR FIRST ON hyprland.conf !! (by default its using a 1920x1080 monitor with 180hz being refered as "HDMI-A-1".)

-Uses hyprshot, hyprland, JetBrains Nerdfont Mono, and EWW.
+Uses hyprshot, hyprland, hyprlock, JetBrains Nerdfont Mono, and EWW.

 obs: EWW searches for "wallpaper.png" on (eww config)/assets/wallpaper.png